Amsterdam bans Red Light District tours

-(CNN) — Amsterdam has moved to end one of the city's most popular tourist activities.
+(CNN) — Amsterdam has moved to end one of the city's most popular travel activities.

 The city government has announced that it will end tours of the Red Light District in the Netherlands' capital, citing concerns about people -- in this case sex workers -- being treated as a tourist attraction.